-Areas of responsibility: Community Care Services; Maternal Child Health; Community Health; Children and Youth Services; Immunisation; Community Transport; Libraries; Arts; Culture; Community Sustainability; Environmental Health; Community Engagement and Communications.
+Areas of responsibility: Maternal Child Health; Community Health; Children and Youth Services; Immunisation; Libraries; Arts & Culture; Community Sustainability; Environmental Health; Community Engagement and Communications.

 Roger has over 30 years of experience working in the development sector, specialising in agricultural projects, residential and industrial developments, energy and mining and tourism related projects.